Isaac ROS AprilTag

 Docker

 To simplify development, we strongly recommend leveraging the Isaac ROS Dev Docker images by following these steps.
-This will streamline your development environment setup with the correct versions of dependencies on both Jetson and x86_64 platforms.
+This streamlines your development environment setup with the correct versions of dependencies on both Jetson and x86_64 platforms.

 Note